Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/aft_section.md

 Adjusted to set the aircraft's hemisphere and latitude in the DG Compass System mode, when operating with the STBY reference system.
-The hemisphere is determined by rotating the screw above the latitude knob.
+The hemisphere is determined by rotating the screw (6) above the latitude knob.
 When the PRIM reference system mode is active, setting a latitude other than zero will cause errors by doubling drift compensation due to INS corrections.

 ### Set Heading Control Knob

-Push-to-turn knob, spring-loaded to return to the center, permits manual adjustment of the azimuth, crucial when operating in the DG mode.
+Push-to-turn knob (1), spring-loaded to return to the center, permits manual adjustment of the azimuth, crucial when operating in the DG mode.

 ### Sync Indicator

-Displays the azimuth deviation between the flux valve signal and the internal reference system.
+Displays (4) the azimuth deviation between the flux valve signal and the internal reference system.

 ## Exterior Lights Control Panel